STFUjs/STFU/README.md

 <H2>Elementary Expanders: 🤪</H2>

-The Expander uses the leading high "msb" bit and then either a count sequence or the low bit to start included bits, as described by "UTF8".
+The Expander uses the leading high "msb" bit and then either a count sequence or the low bit to start included bits, as described initially by "UTF8" but with the full scope utilized.

 STFU uses Expanders of any bit length ("8" in "STFU8" (STFU7), "16" in STFUf, and arbitrary in STFU*.